 ♦ Landscaping for Vets: Nominate a veteran to receive a 100% free landscaping makeover because for many disabled veterans, getting dressed in the morning poses a challenge, let alone planting bushes in the yard or building a fire pit.
 Give them the yard of their dreams at LandscapingForVets.com.

 ♦ Operation Finally Home founder Dan Wallrath worked as a custom home builder for thirty years.
-As Dan prepared for retirement, he felt compelled by God to serve those who served our country.
 Today Dan partners with builders, developers, and donors across the nation to provide mortgage-free, custom-built homes for wounded veterans and their families.
 Read the inspiring stories at OperationFinallyHome.org.

 ♦ Recruit Military has the nation’s largest single-source veteran database with over eight hundred thousand members.
 Veterans may register for free to search for jobs, while employers may purchase a subscription to attract America’s best talent: its veterans.
 Visit RecruitMilitary.com to learn more.

 ♦ Dave Roever, founder of the Roever Foundation, lost half his face in Vietnam when a grenade exploded in his hand.
 Disabled and disfigured, he contemplated suicide.
 Today, Dave offers a message of hope to Colorado veterans through Eagles Summit Ranch, a week-long camp for wounded veterans and their families.
 Experience spiritual healing at this remote mountain getaway: register here or donate online at ReoverFoundation.org.

 ♦ Stop Soldier Suicide is the first national civilian not-for-profit organization dedicated to preventing active duty and veteran suicide.
 They’re not a crisis center; they are a network of veterans who want to reach their at-risk comrades, assessing the unique needs of each veteran and connecting them with the resources they desperately need.
 Call 1-844-889-5610 weekdays from 9am-5pm or become a volunteer at StopSoldierSuicide.org.

 ♦ The Colorado Resource Portal for Veterans compiles local resources that are 100% free of charge for veterans and their families.
 Find local organizations that will help you get a job, provide counseling for you and your family, offer college scholarships for your children, or take you on outdoor adventures.
 Visit VeteransResourcePortal.com to find out what your community offers.